jahanvisharma-dotcom/Div-CSS/README.md

 # Div-CSS
-This is a simple DIV class sample
+This is a simple DIV class sample with css.